NEW CAR RENTAL CODE PAGE

 There's Fox Rent A Car, Budget, Discount, Dollar and Alamo to try as well.
 Never used them but could be worth a shot.
 See the secret links for more coupon codes.

 From this mini-test we can see that the National Car Rental codes (the codes have since been redacted due to cease and desist) are some of the best out there.
 That’s not to say the other codes aren’t as good.
 Like I mentioned before, it really depends on what you’re looking for (namely underage in most cases) and where you’re renting.
 There are some codes that work better in Canada vs the US.

 So if you're serious about saving money, try ALL of these codes and compare.
 It's totally worth your time!

-- Priceline & Hotwire – Just do a quick search and you might be able to find some good deals that way
+- Priceline (Name Your Own Price) & Hotwire – Just do a quick search and you might be able to find some good deals that way

-- Expedia – Travel sites like this can still provide good results
+- Expedia – Travel sites such as this one can still provide good results

 - Airport Rental Cars

 Here's a list of links that I often use to find car rental coupon deals.

-- http://www.rentalcarmomma.com/ (good especially for states like FL)
+- Rental Car Momma (good especially for states like FL)